 Does the system or entity have a clear hierarchy?

-Don’t limit your options though.
+Don’t limit the type of abstract graphics you use.
 This chart below visualizes biological classification in a unique way.

 Does the system or concept have a layered structure?

 Use a layer diagram to show a high-level view of a system comprised of structures, tiers, or components that are conceptually overlaid on each other.
 This example from the US Government Accountability Office depicts the software architecture of a Geographical Information System.
 In one view and from one angle, the diagram coveys the structure, making it easier to understand than words alone.